How to Make a Simple Dairy-Free Strawberry Smoothie

 - 1 Tbsp.
 Maple Syrup, or to taste

-- Add all ingredients to a blender starting with the almond milk and finishing with the frozen fruit.
+- Add all ingredients to a blender starting with the unsweetened almond milk and finishing with the frozen fruit.
 This will help everything come together better.

 - Blend until combined.

 Smoothies have a reputation for offering a lot of nutrition packed into an easy-to-drink format.
 However, many smoothie recipes you’ll find today are packed with sugar and low on vitamins and nutrients.
 Don’t forget about how high the fat content can climb when you’re combining dairy products, nut butters, and more.
 If you’re left wondering “What smoothie can I make?”, don’t worry.
 There are plenty of options for making a healthy smoothie that starts your day off on the right foot.
-This banana-free Strawberry Smoothie is low in added sugars, has a healthy fat profile, and is easy to make - no matter how busy you are in the morning.
+This banana-free, dairy-free Strawberry Smoothie is low in added sugars, has a healthy fat profile, and is easy to make - no matter how busy you are in the morning.

 Are Smoothies Good for You?